ophian/styx/README.markdown

 By default, Serendipity Styx includes:

- 1. An editor to write blog entries recommended use of RichText Editor or all variants of PlainText Editors w/ markdown etc
+ 1. An editor to write blog entries with recommended use of RichText Editor or all other variants of PlainText Editors w/ markdown, etc
- 2. Support for trackbacks and pingbacks
+ 2. Support for entry comments (+html-comments), trackbacks and pingbacks
  3. A media library to upload images, videos and other files and add them into entries, supporting WebP and AVIF as image variants for picture element containers
  4. Integrated anti-spam measures
- 5. A collection of themes that can be selected in the backend
+ 5. A collection of modernized themes that can be selected in the backend
  6. A plugin management interface for local and remote (SPARTACUS)
  7. Categories that can be applied to written blog entries
  8. Groups and user management